You Earned a Ticket!

 The world’s best teachers of many subjects are only a click away.
 When students really want to know something, they Google it.
 When they want to learn how to do something, they turn to YouTube.

 Policy inertia.
 Many aspects of education are governed by detailed laws, for reasons good and bad.
 The workings of governments tend to be slow, and movements toward change in one area can be blocked by opposition in another.
 In 2009, policy gridlock in California had become so frustrating that a movement led by the Bay Area Council called for a California Constitutional Convention.
 The basic idea was to provoke a bold rethinking of the policy apparatus of the state.
 A related suggestion "in the mix" at the time called for the entire California education code to be scheduled to “sunset” over a period of years.
-The idea earned a brief vogue with the support of the Governor's Committee on Education Excellence.

 Organizational inertia.
-The "ecosystem" of education includes many participants with different perspectives, such as teachers, parents, students, businesses and taxpayers.
+The "ecosystem" of education includes many participants with different perspectives, such as teachers, parents, students, businesses, unions, and taxpayers.
 Changes that require policy action must survive the policy process.
 Even at the nominal "end" of a policy decision process, changes only affect students to the extent that they are carried out.

 Human inertia.
 A new set of standards does not automatically change lesson plans, or the materials a teacher uses to explain an idea to students.
 Just because a teacher receives new software does not mean that he or she wants to use it, or knows how.
 In many schools, teachers feel that they are expected to work miracles with nothing but chalk and charm; they are naturally disposed to proceed with caution when presented with the latest shiny idea.